Setting Work Expectations

 There is agreement about what's to be achieved and how it's to be done.

-Achieve this is through collaborative goal setting.
-Managers who don't trust employees to help draft goals miss an opportunity.
+Achieve this through collaborative work expectation setting.
+Managers who don't trust employees to help draft work expectations miss an opportunity.

 There is a line of sight that enables employees to see how their achievements impact the organization.